sleeptoken/zettelkasten/Remote Thought/Apache Proxy Server CVE.md

 > X-Forwarded-For      > The IP address of the client.
 > X-Forwarded-Host    > The original host requested by the client in the Host HTTP request header.
 > X-Forwarded-Server > The hostname of the proxy server.

+because we need all 3 headers and we only have one of them we will need to find an exploit which is the CVE

 Upon thorough examination, it becomes apparent that there exist two virtual hosts operating at ports `1337` and `8080`, serving as reverse proxies and load balancers.
 These hosts intercept incoming requests and augment them with pertinent information contained within the `X-Forwarded-Host` request header, including host and port details.